CompVis/stable-diffusion/README.md

-The dream> prompt's  arguments are pretty-much identical to those used in the Discord bot, except you don't need to type "!dream".
-A significant change is that creation of individual images is the default unless --grid (-g) is given.
+The dream> prompt's  arguments are pretty-much identical to those used in the Discord bot, except you don't need to type "!dream" (it doesn't hurt if you do).
+A significant change is that creation of individual images is now the default unless --grid (-g) is given.
 For backward compatibility, the -i switch is recognized.
 For command-line help type -h (or --help) at the dream> prompt.